 NEW: An accelerated and GUI-supported version of LocScale has now been integrated into the CCP-EM suite and is distributed with the latest release v1.2.0.

 If LocScale is useful for you work please consider citing the original reference.
-If you utilize the CCP-EM implementation of LocScale please also credit the CCP-EM project.
+If you utilise the CCP-EM implementation of LocScale please also credit the CCP-EM project.

 Jakobi et al., eLife 6:e27131 (2017) | doi |